DragosNH/RP_v2/README.md

 The reason is to further improve my programming skills doing a project that I like.

 ## Color palette?
 I got the colors from [here](https://piktochart.com/tips/fantasy-color-palette).
-It's the 10th exemple.
+It's the 10th example.